Pay-to-play: In politics

 Many seeking to ban or restrict the practice characterize pay-to-play as legalized corruption.
-Pay-to-Play practices have come under scrutiny by both the federal government and a number of states.
+Pay-to-Play practices have come under scrutiny by both the federal government and several states.
 In Illinois, federal prosecutors in 2006 were investigating "pay-to-play allegations that surround Democratic Illinois Gov. Rod Blagojevich's administration".
 The allegations of pay-to-play in Illinois became a national scandal after the arrest of Gov. Blagojevich in December 2008, on charges that, among other things, he and a staffer attempted to "sell" the vacated U.S. Senate seat of then-president-elect Barack Obama.

 Many agencies have been created to regulate and control campaign contributions.
 Furthermore, many third-party government "watchdog" groups have formed to monitor campaign donations and make them more transparent.
 The U.S. Securities and Exchange Commission has created a rule that puts some restrictions on asset managers when they make campaign contributions.
-The New York and Tennessee Republican parties filed a lawsuit against the SEC in August over the 2010 rule, arguing that it impedes free speech, seeking a preliminary injunction against the rule.
+The New York and Tennessee Republican parties filed a lawsuit against the SEC in August over the 2010 rule, arguing that it impedes free speech and seeking a preliminary injunction against the rule.
 U.S. District Judge Beryl Howell questioned whether the parties have standing to bring the case, noting they failed to name the potential donors and did not cite any investment advisers who are upset about the rule.

-The opposite of a pay-to-play system is one that is "fair and open"; the New Jersey Pay-to-Play Act specifically sets out bid processes that are or are not considered fair and open, depending upon who has contributed what to whom.
+The opposite of a pay-to-play system is "fair and open"; the New Jersey Pay-to-Play Act specifically sets out bid processes that are or are not considered fair and open, depending upon who has contributed what to whom.
 In a series of academic research articles, Christopher Cotton shows how selling access may lead to better policy decisions compared to other means of awarding access.
 He also illustrates how wealthy interest groups are not necessarily better off from having better access to politicians.